Siroz555/CaribouStonks/README.md

     - Burrow Particle Finder: Displays a Waypoint according to the type of Burrow nearby.
     - Line to the closest Burrow.
     - Nearest Warp.
+    - Share Inquisitors.
+    - Inquisitor Share from other players.
     - Highlight Inquisitors with a configurable glow color.

 **Misc**